SharePoint/sp-dev-docs/docs/spfx/extensions/overview-extensions.md

 You can use SharePoint Framework Extensions to extend the SharePoint user experience.
 With SharePoint Framework Extensions, you can customize more facets of the SharePoint experience, including notification areas, toolbars, and list data views.
 SharePoint Framework Extensions are available in all Office 365 tenants for production usage.

+> [!NOTE]
-> **Note:** You can get a free Office 365 developer tenant when you subscribe to the [Office 365 Developer Program](http://dev.office.com/devprogram).
+> You can get a free Office 365 developer tenant when you subscribe to the [Office 365 Developer Program](http://dev.office.com/devprogram).

 SharePoint Framework Extensions enable you to extend the SharePoint user experience within modern pages and document libraries, while using the familiar SharePoint Framework tools and libraries for client-side development.
 Specifically, the SharePoint Framework includes three new extension types: